project-jobblog/project-jobblog/_posts/2020-12-08-tips-on-how-to-improve-your-soft-skills-at-work.md

 ---
-id: 93
-title: Tips on How to Improve your Soft Skills at Work
-date: 2020-12-08T17:29:18+00:00
-author: PhCareer
-layout: post
-toc: true
-guid: /?p=93
-permalink: /tips-on-how-to-improve-your-soft-skills-at-work/
 site-sidebar-layout:
   - default
 site-content-layout:
   - default
 theme-transparent-header-meta:
   - default
+permalink: /tips-on-how-to-improve-your-soft-skills-at-work/
+toc: true
+guid: /?p=93
+layout: post
+title: Tips on How to Improve your Soft Skills at Work
 image: /wp-content/uploads/2020/12/softskills.jpg
 categories:
-  - Career Guides
+  - Career Guide
+comments: true
+author: PhCareer
+date: 2020-12-08T17:29:18+00:00
+id: 93
 ---
 The talents you possess that go beyond your technical, observable abilities are soft skills.
 Among others, soft skills concentrate more on psychological, leadership, communication, and problem-solving skills.
 Although the preparation and experience you have gained over the course of your career are composed of hard skills, soft skills are how you work with others and on your own.
 While soft skills are more personality-based, you can still develop them.